grafana/grafana/docs/sources/alerting/alerting-rules/create-data-source-managed-rule.md

 # Configure data source-managed alert rules

-Data source-managed alert rules can only query Prometheus-based data sources, such as Prometheus, Grafana Mimir, or Grafana Loki.
+Data source-managed alert rules can only be created using Grafana Mimir or Grafana Loki data sources.
 They are one of the two [alert rule types](ref:alert-rules) supported in Grafana.

 Data source-managed alert rules are stored within the data source.
 In a distributed architecture, they can scale horizontally to provide high-availability.